AdrianaCh87/Test-Scores-in-California/README.md

 | Figure 9.
 Average ACT scores for each subject by county |

 **Enrollment of SAT vs. ACT exams**

 Figure 10 below shows that the SAT is more popular among students.
+For the school year of 2018-2019, more students in California enrolled in the SAT than in the ACT.

 | ![](images/Fig10_act_vs_sat_tst_takers.png) |
 |:--:|